camadkins/rummy_tracker/README.md

 - Added an options menu accessible from the main menu to toggle test mode, set initial hand count (5/7/10), and choose scoring mode (manual/auto).
 - In test mode, prevented writing results to CSV/PDF for a safe testing environment.
 - Implemented auto scoring mode, which calculates leftover card points at the end of the game to determine the winner automatically.
+- Added a WifeLogic class in wife_logic.py to analyze her gameplay decisions.
+- Integrated wife’s strategy analysis into tracker.py for discard and draw actions.
+- Added an option to toggle the display of her strategy in the options menu.
+- Updated the configuration file (config.yaml) to persist the DISPLAY_WIFE_STRATEGY setting.
+- Enhanced the probability calculation to include her meld progress and unknown cards.
+- Added error prevention to avoid duplicate discards in the discard pile.
+- Improved input validation for wife’s draw and discard actions.
+- Streamlined gameplay flow to automatically include wife’s strategy analysis without requiring manual prompts.
+- Refactored turn-based logic for better clarity and maintainability.